 If you’ve ever negotiated your salary, you know how nerve-racking it is.
 Fortunately, there is a way to address the jitters: information.
-When you narrow the ballpark of what your new employer is willing to compensate you for, you can learn how to increase your salary.
+When you narrow the ballpark of what your new employer is willing to compensate you for as you switch jobs, you can learn how to increase your salary.
 Of course, the next question is – how do I determine that narrow range?

 In this article, I explain how to increase your salary, why changing jobs is a good way to earn more money, teach you how to access accurate salary data, and introduce my client who successfully increased his pay by 35% by educating himself before negotiating.